LinqLover/symbolic-execution-survey/notes/SYMBEX.md

 - strict SSE cannot deal with blackboxes and certain control flow patterns (why not?)
 - TODO: how exactly does it work? just an AST transformation?

-**veritesting:** mix DSE/concolic execution and SSE on program fragments for better performance
+**Veritesting:** mix DSE/concolic execution and SSE on program fragments for better performance

 - often, complex queries can be solved more performant than branch overhead can be handled
 - dynamic choosing between SSE and DSE